 There’s no crankset-based power meter more Q-Ring compatible than the ROTOR 2INpower DM Power Meter.
-Not only is the ROTOR 2INpower certified accurate with a Q-Ring, but ROTOR power meters feature OCP (Optimal Chainring Position) technology which allows you to adjust your Q-Ring position with a great degree of precision.
+Not only is the ROTOR 2INpower certified accurate with a Q-Ring, but ROTOR power meters feature OCP (Optimal Chainring Position) technology.
+This allows you to adjust your Q-Ring position with a great degree of precision.
 By fine-tuning the position of your Q-Ring, you can set your pedal stroke to best take advantage of your Q-Rings and get the most power and pedal efficiency out of your crank.